K-Sato1995/gatsbyBlog/content/posts/English-vocabulary/index.md

 language: japanese
 cover: ./cover.png
 generate-card: false
 tags:
   - Language
-description: This is a list of English words I am trying to memorize or familiarize myself with.
+description: "This is a list of English words I am trying to memorize or familiarize myself with."
 ---
 # Introduction